basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/index.md

   command line interface

 Riak's approach to security is highly flexible.
-If you choose to use Riak's security features, you do not need to require that all clients authenticate via the same means.
+If you choose to use Riak's security feature, you do not need to require that all clients authenticate via the same means.
 Instead, you can specify authentication sources on a client-by-client, i.e. user-by-user, basis.
 This means that you can require clients performing, say, [[MapReduce|Using MapReduce]]